Ken Paff: Early years

 Ken Paff was born in Beaver Falls, Pennsylvania, a small Rust Belt town near Pittsburgh.
 He was the son of a union steelworker and a homemaker, the youngest of seven children.
 In 1956, when Paff was ten, his parents divorced, and he moved to Santa Ana, California with his mother, where he attended high school.

-Joining the movement
+Early activism

 In 1964 he gained admission to the University of California, Berkeley, where he went to study physics.
 There he became involved in the Free Speech Movement and the civil rights movement.
 After receiving his bachelor's degree, Paff began a Ph.D. program in physics at UC Berkeley, but quickly abandoned his studies to focus on movement activism.
 His first exposure to labor movement activism was in 1970 as a supporter of Cesar Chavez's United Farm Workers union, when he leafleted supermarkets in support of striking farmworkers in the Salinas Valley.
 During this time he worked briefly as a computer programmer, then a teacher, but did not feel that either profession suited him.